 Academic and personal growth are at the heart of all LeadAbroad programs.
 Each program type has a different curricular focus:

-Course syllabi are listed below.
-Students will select two of the offered courses for Rome and Barcelona and one for our London student to take during their time abroad.
+Sample course syllabi are listed below.
+Students will select two of the offered courses in their location.

 GO Rome Courses (subject to change)